 Address Navigation Simplicity

 UX or user experience is something you have to think about as you are designing your website.
 Online visitors don’t like staying on a website that is hard to navigate, so be sure your site isn’t like that.
-There’s a lot you can do to ensure your site is user-friendly, from hiring a good designer to testing your site.
+There’s a lot you can do to ensure your site is user-friendly, from hiring a good UX designer to testing your site.

 To test your site, have your designers connect you with regular folks who can test your site.
 If these folks find your site too confusing, then it is time to go back to the drawing board.
 When it comes to UX, be sure to also consider your use of white space.
 The more of it your website contains, the easier it is for online users to read the content on your site.